spatialos/gdk-for-unity/docs/reference/concepts/deployments.md

 <%(Callout message="Its done when you see the following message in the console window which opens:<br/><br/>```SpatialOS ready.
 Access the Inspector at https://localhost:21000/inspector```")%>

 > **Note:** You can only have one instance of a local deployment running at any given time.
 If you already have one instance running, you may see an error like: `listen tcp :22000: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.`

+Before starting a local deployment, you can set a custom snapshot as your deployment's launch snapshot.
+To do so select **SpatialOS** > **GDK tools configuration** and then select the file on the **Selected snapshot path** option.

 ### Start a standalone client worker